Reviews You Can Rely On

 Max Recommended Log Length 22"

 For gatherings and groups, the Solo Stove Yukon 2.0 offers an enticing option for a smoke-free night around the fire.
 Like the Bonfire 2.0, the Yukon provides a great fire pit experience from Solos Stove's thoughtfully designed 360-degree airflow.
-We noticed time and time again how clean and easy it was to burn with the Yukon.
+Our testers emphasized how “it burns clean and requires minimal work to get ignited.”
 Tending the fire was minimal, and the heat output was consistently hot from start to finish.
 Smoke was minimal and only present when igniting and extinguishing, which is to be expected.
 The larger size can accommodate logs up to twenty-two inches, which helped produce a strong fire that we could still feel from over six feet away.

 The Yukon excels at burning hot and hassle-free, making it our favorite option for groups and gatherings.